Ways You Can Show Up for Pride in 2025

 Learn how you can make the most out of this year's Pride Month

 The news is overwhelming and unending.
-But we know the truth: queer people and queer Jews have always been here and will always be here.
+But we know the truth: LGBTQ+ people and LGBTQ+ Jews have always been here and will always be here.
 We are your friends, family, and neighbors.
 We need your support.

 Here are some actions you can take to support us this Pride Month:

-• Name the reality: that hundreds of anti-LGBTQ+ bills have been proposed or passed in 2024 alone, and that there are concrete ways, actions both big and small, that every person can help.
+• Name the reality: the federal government is relentlessly attacking LGBTQ+ access to safety, to healthcare, to dignity.
+Hundreds of anti-LGBTQ+ bills have been proposed or passed in 2025 alone, and there are concrete actions both big and small that every person can do: listen to LGBTQ+ people; check in on your LGBTQ+ loved ones; and doing your own education about the LGBTQ+ community are three ideas.

 • Share your story!
 Your personal narrative, story, and connection to LGBTQ+ rights is more powerful than any talking point.
-Share with your community about why equality matters to you.
+Share with your community about why equality matters to you, and what steps you’re taking to make your community more equal and filled with belonging.
+You deserve to be heard.

 • Draw on your legacy and values.
 As Jews, we know that we are the inheritors of strength and resilience.
 No matter how bleak things seem, we are a people who know how to survive and ultimately thrive.